 Type of your gun

 Owing to the proximity of dust and dirt buildup, semi-automatic guns should be cleaned regularly.
 However, when using bolt action guns, frequent cleaning is not required.
-Once stored, you will clean your bolt action gun after 3 months.
+Once stored, you can clean it for 3 months interval.

 Purposes of usage